(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 - Who’s weak and I’m not weak?
 Who’s ensnared by sin and I don’t burn?

 - If I must boast, I will boast of things showing my weakness.

-- The God and Father of the Lord Jesus (the One who is blessed through the ages) did – and does – know that I’m not lying.
+- The God and Father of the Lord Jesus (the One who is blessed through the ages) *knows that I’m not lying.

 - In Damascus, the governor under king Aretas was guarding the Damascenes’ city to arrest me.

 - And I was lowered in a basket through a window in the wall and escaped his hands.

 Previous: 2 Corinthians chapter 10

 Note: If you think a word, phrase, or passage could be better translated - or is wrong - then Please Say Something.
 This is an open source Bible that's accountable to all Christians.
 See this link for details.

 Legal Use: Please feel free to quote the BOS Bible, but follow the guidelines on the Legal Use page when doing so.
 They are easy and mostly common sense.